ethz-adrl/towr/README.md

   Information about how to tune the paramters can be found [here](http://docs.ros.org/api/towr/html/group__Parameters.html)

 ## Develop
-Useful information for developers can be found in the *doxygen documentation*:

 #### Problem formulation
  * This code formulates the variables, costs and constraints using [ifopt](https://github.com/ethz-adrl/ifopt), so it makes sense to briefly familiarize with the syntax using [this example](https://github.com/ethz-adrl/ifopt/blob/master/ifopt_core/test/ifopt/test_vars_constr_cost.h).
  * A minimal towr example without ROS, formulating a problem for a one-legged hopper,